Paullllllllllllllllll/ChronoMiner/README.md

 - **Adding New Schemas:**
   Refer to the "Introducing New Schemas" section above for detailed steps on creating new JSON schemas and developer message files.
-- **Customizing Chunking and Post-Processing:**
+- **Customizing User Interface:**
-  The project can be extended by modifying modules such as `modules/text_utils.py` or `modules/schema_handlers.py`.
-Inline comments in these modules provide guidance.
+  The project uses a dedicated `UserInterface` class in `modules/user_interface.py` that can be extended to customize user interactions and provide additional feedback options.
+- **Extending File Processing:**
+  The `FileProcessor` class in `modules/file_processor.py` handles all file operations and can be extended to support new file formats or processing methods.
+- **Configuration Management:**
+  The `ConfigManager` class in `modules/config_manager.py` provides a central place to handle configuration validation and loading.
 - **Supporting Additional Output Formats:**
   You can add new converters in `modules/data_processing.py` and `modules/text_processing.py` to generate other output formats like XML or HTML.